 Anything that can cause the wrist to accidentally bend backward when it hits the ground might cause a wrist sprain.
 For those who are active, or who play contact sports, there may be a higher risk of incurring a sprained wrist.

-Someone who is injured will likely know if they have sprained their wrist during a slip and fall incident because there’s pain the moment it happens.
+Someone who is injured will likely know if they have sprained their wrist during a slip and fall incident because there’s a pain the moment it happens.
 After the injury, it may be hard to move the wrist due to the pain and swelling around it.
-Different types of injures may need different types of treatment.
+Different types of injuries may need different types of treatment.
 After an injury, it is recommended that the injured person be seen by a doctor ASAP.

 Provided that you are certain that the wrist sprain involves a stretched and not a torn ligament, you might expect the injury to heal on its own after some time.
 Before making that determination, it is a good idea to have a licensed physician diagnose the injury to be certain.